jwtk/jjwt/README.md

 assert Jwts.parser().setSigningKey(key).parseClaimsJws(compact).getBody().getSubject().equals("Joe");
 ```

-You have to love one-line code snippets in Java!
+You have to love one-line code snippets!

 But what if signature validation failed?
 You can catch `SignatureException` and react accordingly: